Alcaro/krkrwine/README.md

 Installation - Linux/Proton
 ---------------------------

-Simply run ./install.py ~/steam/steamapps/common/Proton\ 8.0/, and it will install into every current and future game using that Proton.
+Simply download and extract [a release](https://github.com/Alcaro/krkrwine/releases), run ./install.py ~/steam/steamapps/common/Proton\ 8.0/, and it will install into every current and future game using that Proton.
 Installing krkrwine into Glorious Eggroll should work too, though this is untested.

 krkrwine does not replace any existing files, and Steam's updater ignores files it doesn't recognize; therefore, you don't need to reinstall krkrwine if Proton updates.
 (However, if you reinstall Proton, or download a new Proton version, you obviously need to reinstall krkrwine too.)